AngieIsSleepy/486-dual-prediction-project/README.md

-# Mental Health Support System (Dual-Prediction + Retrieval/Reranking)
+# A Context-Aware Retrieval System for Non-Clinical Mental Health Support

 A mental-health support demo system that combines: